Welcome to Voice Lessons at Scripps!

 - Test your audition recording by listening and viewing; if you want to try again, do so!

 - Finally, create a public link to the recording on YouTube or Box, and make sure it is working (not just for you, but for a non-5-College friend, for example).

 Step 2: Fill out the Voice Audition Student Information Form

-Once you have made your audition video and created a public link to that video on YouTube or your Box account, please fill out the Voice Audition Student Information Form.
-You will be asked for a public link to your audition video, your contact info, your class schedule, and a little more about your preparation in musical subjects (voice lessons, choir, musical theatre productions, musicianship, etc.).
+Once you have made your audition video and created a public link to that video on YouTube or your Box account, please fill out the Scripps 5C Voice Audition Student Information Online Form.
+You will be asked for your 5C email, cell phone number, a public link to your audition video, your class schedule, and a little more about your preparation in musical subjects (voice lessons, choir, musical theatre productions, musicianship, etc.).

 Step 3: Make an appointment with the voice faculty

 Click on this scheduler to select a 10-minute Zoom appointment slot with the faculty.
 We will want to get to know you a little bit more, give you a chance to ask questions, and ask you to do a little sight reading of a simple melody line, either singing, or on an instrument of your choice.